radwinskis/RadGEEToolbox/README.md

    - Alternative to visualization parameters dictionaries, define vis params using a function and retrieve palettes from GetPalette - makes visualizing images a bit easier

-LandsatCollection.py and Sentinel2Collection.py are the main two modules for the majority of image processing.
+LandsatCollection.py, Sentinel1Collection.py, and Sentinel2Collection.py are the main modules for the majority of image processing.

+CollectionStitch.py, GetPalette.py, and VisParams.py are supplemental for additional processing and image display

 Almost all functionality is server-side friendly AND most results are cached, providing very fast processing times.